sgsokol/influx/doc/manual.rst

   --clowp=CLOWP    lower limit for free metabolite pools.
 Must be positive.
 Default 1.e-8 --np=NP          Number of parallel process used in Monte-Carlo simulations
-                   Without this option or for NP=0 all available cores in a given node are used
+                   Without this option or for NP=0 all available cores in a given node are used in Unix environement.
+On Windows platform, these simulations are run in sequential mode.

-                   At the time of this writing, a third-part R module ``multicore``, on which we are based for parallel execution, is not stable enough on Windows platform.
-So a Windows user should use this option with argument 1, e.g.
+                   At the time of this writing, an R module ``parallel``, on which we are based for parallel execution, is not able to fork() on Windows platform.
+So even if a Windows user use this option with an argument greater than 1, actually only one core will be used.
-                   ``influx_s.py --sens mc=100 --np 1 mynetwork``
   --ln             Approximate least norm solution is used for increments during the non-linear iterations when Jacobian is rank deficient

                    Jacobian can become rank deficient if provided data are not sufficient to resolve all free fluxes.
 It can be useful to determine fluxes that can still be resolved by the available measurements.
 If the Jacobian does not become rank deficient, this option has no influence on the found solution neither on the optimization process.
 But if the Jacobian does become rank deficient, a warning message is printed in the error file even if the optimization process could go to the end.